It’s easy to enter the Tes Schools Awards. All the information below will help you prepare your entry.

 - Entry is free

-- These awards celebrate achievements during the 2017-18 academic year and are open to all state and independent primary and secondary schools in the UK
+- These awards celebrate achievements during the 2018-19 academic year and are open to all state schools in the UK

-- The awards are open to all state and independent primary and secondary schools in the UK.
+- The awards are open to all state schools in the UK.
 Entries can be completed by schools themselves, their local authorities or their suppliers (PR Companies etc.) If you are entering on behalf of a school please make sure they are happy for you to do so.

 - You must have the permission of the school or individual before submitting your entry

 - All entries must be submitted online.
 The submission text should be no more than 500 words in length, and must specifically address the key criteria set out for the relevant category